-Selecting Drilling jars is major step in drill string design .
-Here we shall cover Drilling jar working principle, placement, types, operations & calculations.
+Selecting Drilling jars is a major step in drill string design.
+Here we shall cover the Drilling jar working principle, placement, types, operations & calculations.

-In general the purpose of drilling jars placement in the BHA to generate upward or downward impact loads to free stuck pipe or release a fish.
-There are many factors which affect the decision of when to use jars and where to position them for maximum benefit.
+In general, the purpose of drilling jars placement in the BHA is to generate upward or downward impact loads to free stuck pipe or release a fish.
+There are many factors that affect the decision of when to use jars and where to position them for maximum benefit.

 When We Start Thinking About Using Drilling Jar

 - Coiled Tubing Power Pack Unit & Control Cabin

 - Coiled Tubing Reel Components, Mechanism & Capacity

 - Desanders and Desilters in Oil & Gas Drilling Rigs

 - Milling In Drilling Operations Guidelines For Oil & Gas